The History of Showers

 As civilisation advanced and pots and jugs made their debut, ancient people figured out that they could create their own showers without the needed of a natural waterfall.
 They would fill up a pot or jug with water and proceed to pour it over themselves – or, if you were somewhat wealthy within somewhere like Ancient Egypt, you’d have a servant do it for you - although the water wasn’t going to give you the warm showers of today as it was quite often really cold!

 There is some evidence to suggest that the Egyptian and Mesopotamian civilisations had rudimentary indoor shower rooms where servants would carry out the showering as pointed out earlier.
 To own one of these would put you well above the common people, but the rooms only had basic drainage systems and water was carried into the room rather than pumped.
-The Greeks would expand on this system, although you could say that these were the first proper showers that could be at least slightly compared to how we design and build showers today.
+While the Greeks would expand on this system you could say that these were the first proper showers that could be at least slightly compared to how we design and build showers today.

 The Romans also had advanced sewer systems and built an enormous amount of bathhouses across their vast empire, some of which still exist today (although obviously not in their original splendour).
 You may have got the idea that ancient people weren’t as concerned with hygiene as today’s modern society is, but you’d be wrong.
 The Romans may not have had 700 types of different shower gels in their local supermarkets, but they did believe in bathing at least a few times a week.